Every thought about giving and taking advice I’ve ever had, as concisely as possiblecreated: ; modified:

 Even if someone shares our thinking style (so we feel like we have good rapport and understand each other well), they probably differ from us in a lot of other crucial personality aspects and thus are unlikely to understand our attitude towards life by default.
 Everyone (including me) tends to really underestimate how different we all are.

-I probably have ADHD, I’m not good at doing what other people tell me to do and I want to work directly on problems I care about the most.
+I probably have ADHD and I’m not good at doing what other people tell me to do.
 This doesn’t prevent my grandmas who’ve known me for my entire life and who spent thousands of hours with me over the years to keep telling me that I should just get a normal job.
 Even our closest ones have surprisingly little insight into our mental states.

 Note the “by default"s above.
 If you only have 3 minutes of conversation time, you will probably only be able to hear the default advice, either modeled on the person who’s giving the advice themself or on a very crude model of you.
 But if you have an actual conversation or you know each other really well, it’s quite likely that you’ll be able to articulate your thought processes much better, to figure out what exactly makes you click, and will get advice that is actually tailored to you.
 It’s ok to take an hour or more to discuss a difficult decision with a friend.